UK resident non-UK domiciliaries: the remittance basis

 - deemed annual gains in respect of certain single-premium life insurance policies that are not designed for UK taxpayers and which are subject to a penal tax regime; and

 - trading income of a UK resident individual.
 This may include income received under a consultancy agreement.
 It can also include profits from investments, where the investments are held for short periods only and are acquired with the intention of making short-term gains.
+If the individual is considered to be trading in investments the resultant profits do not benefit from the remittance basis, even if all of the investments are non-UK situated.

 Remittance basis claims and charges

 In some situations the remittance basis applies automatically.
-However, generally it is optional, and there is a requirement to make a “claim” to be taxed on the remittance basis.
+However, generally it is optional, and there is a requirement to make a claim to be taxed on the remittance basis.
 This is made in the individual’s tax return for the relevant tax year.
 The decision to use the remittance basis does not need to be made until after the tax year is over.

 In the first 7 tax years of UK residence, the remittance basis regime is available as a (more or less) free perk of being non-UK domiciled.
 The only potential downside of claiming the remittance basis is the loss of some relatively minor income tax and CGT allowances.